ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 AO wanted to solve the issue of having data locked in different places so they wanted a [Single Customer View](https://en.wikipedia.org/wiki/Single_customer_view/){:target="_blank" rel="noopener noreferrer"}.
 The idea was to get the data from different places, like data stored in legacy databases or messages going through queues, and consolidate this in MongoDB.
-The data could be the usual customer data and phone calls with customer care, till the parcels moving through the warehouse and up until the doorstep.
+The data could be the usual customer data and phone calls with customer care.
+But also about parcels moving through the warehouse and delivery tracking.
 They wanted to get the data while it's hot, not in hourly or daily (or worse...) batches.
-They decided to use MongoDB to build up this materialised view of all different data streams, and Atlas to be able to focus on the application and not the database administration.
+It was decided to use MongoDB to build up this materialised view of all different data streams, and Atlas to be able to focus on the application and not the database administration.

 The vast majority of the data resides in MsSql databases.
-Extraction happens with Kafka Connect SQL CDC to generate a stream of all create, update and delete operations into a stream and push it to Kafka.
+Extraction happens with [Kafka Connect SQL CDC](https://www.confluent.io/connector/kafka-connect-cdc-microsoft-sql/) to generate a stream of all create, update and delete operations into a stream, and push it to Kafka.
-All with a simple piece of configuration like this :
+All with a simple piece of configuration like:

 ```json
 {